RATING★ 7.2

 Final Editorial Recommendation

-Ultimately, Code of Honor is a rare gem that rewards the audience's attention with a profound and lasting impact.
+Ultimately, Code of Honor serves as a reliable piece of entertainment that will satisfy core fans while providing a solid entry point for new viewers.
 Whether you are drawn to it by the star power of Ko Chun-Hsiung or the critical acclaim surrounding its release, Code of Honor is a film that demands to be seen on the largest screen possible.

 ⏳ Time Investment